dustin10/VichUploaderBundle/docs/usage.md

 location you configured and the `imageName` field will be set to the filename of the uploaded file.

-Feel free to check our [sandbox application](https://github.com/K-Phoen/Vich-Uploader-Sandbox) if you need working examples!

 [Return to the index to explore the other possibilities of the bundle.](index.md)